grepstrength/RealGoVetter/README.md

 Look no further!

-This is a simple portable GUI Windows program designed to leverage the VirusTotal API to evaluate files, domains, IPs, and URLs in *BULK*.
+This is a simple portable GUI Windows program designed to leverage the VirusTotal API to reputation checks on files, domains, IPs, and URLs in *BULK*.
 You are only limited by your VirusTotal account's API quota.
 This is sizeable even with a free account.

 ## Features